ioki-mobility/summaraizer/internal/cli/docs/website/_index.md

 Some flags are required, while others are optional.
 If you do not provide the required flags, you will be prompted to enter them.

-Alternatively, you can specify all flags (both required and optional) in a configuration file named config.yml.
+Alternatively, you can specify app flags (both required and optional) in a configuration file named `config.yml`.
 The JSON format uses the same key names as the flag names, and each provider or source can be included as an optional object in the JSON file.